HiJen14/html-cells/README.md

 # Html cells system

+Jekyll website by cell principle.

- New system to align site elements with cells.
+ New system to align site elements with cells, removing the need of CSS padding and margin.
+ And at the same time adding functionaly that is harder to achieve with padding and margin.
- Because grithub pages uses Jeklly
+ Because grithub pages uses Jeklly this system is showcased using Jeklly.

+# TO DO

- # Licence
+ ## Licence

- Not yet added. ## To Do
+ Not yet added:

+ - To Do, add licence